StevenBlack/vocab/README.md

 ### polysemous
 Ambiguous in the sense of having several different meanings.
-An artfully concise book title that could be interpreted in several different ways is polysemous.
-Abraham Lincoln's famous book review, "People who like this sort of thing will find this the sort of thing they like" is polysemous.

 ### pontificate
 To express opinions in a pompous, overly ponderous way.
-(See also pedant.)

 ### popinjay